-Maximum hourly and daily rates changed - scale of costs amended
+4 Maximum hourly and daily rates changed - scale of costs amended

-- (a) The Legal Costs Committee notes that the criminal jurisdiction of the Magistrates Court covers a wide range of summary criminal matters. - (b) The Legal Costs Committee considers that as a consequence of the position stated in subclause 4(a), it is appropriate for a general scale of fees based on hourly rates to continue to apply to the time reasonably taken to perform the services provided by a law practice in, or for the purposes of contentious business in the criminal jurisdiction of the Magistrates Court. - (c) It is the recommendation of the Legal Costs Committee that: - (1) as a result of the inquiries and submissions described in clause 3; - (2) having considered the impact of relevant Australian Bureau of Statistics data;
+- (a) The Legal Costs Committee notes that the criminal jurisdiction of the Magistrates Court covers a wide range of summary criminal matters. - (b) The Legal Costs Committee considers that as a consequence of the position stated in subclause 4(a), it is appropriate for a general scale of fees based on hourly rates to continue to apply to the time reasonably taken to perform the services provided by a law practice in, or for the purposes of contentious business in the criminal jurisdiction of the Magistrates Court. - (c) It is the recommendation of the Legal Costs Committee that:

-1 Published in Gazette 24 June 2016.
+1 Published in Gazette 18 June 2020

-- (3) having considered submissions from The Law Society of Western Australia; and - (4) taking into account the incidental administrative implications of the calculation of the Goods and Services Tax.
+- (1) as a result of the inquiries and submissions described in clause 3; - (2) having considered the impact of relevant Australian Bureau of Statistics data; - (3) having considered the impact of the COVID-19 pandemic and its projected impact on the Australian economy; and - (4) taking into account the incidental administrative implications of the calculation of the Goods and Services Tax.

-the appropriate hourly rates referred to in subclause 4(b) be varied from the hourly and daily rates used in the Legal Practitioners (Magistrates Court) (Criminal) Determination 2016.
-Those rates are set out in Table A of the Legal Profession (Magistrates Court) (Criminal) Determination 2018.
+the appropriate hourly rates referred to in subclause 4(b) be varied from the hourly and daily rates used in the Legal Practitioners (Magistrates Court) (Criminal) Determination 2020.
+Those rates are set out in Table A of the Legal Profession (Magistrates Court) (Criminal) Determination 2022.

-- (d) It is the recommendation of the Legal Costs Committee that the hourly rates charged by law practices under the Legal Profession (Magistrates Court) (Civil) Determination 2018 should be adopted as the basis for costs for the supply of legal services covered under the Legal Profession (Magistrates Court) (Criminal) Determination 2018. - (e) It is further recommended that Table B of the Legal Profession (Magistrates Court) (Criminal) Determination 2018 be adopted as the basis for costs for the supply of those legal services itemised in that Table. - (f) The recommendations of the Legal Costs Committee are not intended to override any entitlement of a law practice to make a written agreement as to costs with a client under the Act or any successor legislation.
+- (d) It is the recommendation of the Legal Costs Committee that the hourly rates charged by law practices under the Legal Profession (Magistrates Court) (Civil) Determination 2018 should be adopted as the basis for costs for the supply of legal services covered under the Legal Profession (Magistrates Court) (Criminal) Determination 2022. - (e) It is further recommended that Table B of the Legal Profession (Magistrates Court) (Criminal) Determination 2022 be adopted as the basis for costs for the supply of those legal services itemised in that Table. - (f) The recommendations of the Legal Costs Committee are not intended to override any entitlement of a law practice to make a written agreement as to costs with a client under the Act or any successor legislation.

-CLARE THOMPSON, Chair
+CLARE THOMPSON SC Chair